phs928/portfolio/Python/News Keyword Analysis/README.md

 - Extracts and counts words with length > 3
 - Generates a Word Cloud visualisation

+## 🔍 What It Says
+- 'Google', 'Microsoft', 'Gemini', 'OpenAI' are the most frequent words mentioned in news articles for the period of 5th May 2025 to 4th June 2025

 ## 💻 Sample Output

 ![wordcloud](wordcloud.png)